-Important note: This bachelor’s degree program does not lead to licensure to become a K-12 school teacher.
-In addition, while this program offers the academic background you need for careers in early childhood, individual states often require additional hands-on training or site visitation not provided by our university.
+Important note: This bachelor’s degree does not lead to licensure to become a K-12 schoolteacher.
+In addition, individual states often require additional hands-on training, internships, or site visits not provided by our university.
 It is your responsibility to become familiar with all licensure/certification requirements in the state in which you plan to seek employment.

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

-- Demonstrate fluency in the terminology, tools, and methods used in the field of Human Development.
+- Demonstrate fluency in the terminology, tools, and methods used in the field of child and family development.

 - Describe the contributions of multiple theories or practices to the field of child and family development, both within and across disciplines.